marbl/VALET/README.md

 * GNU tools:
     * **wget** (can also use **curl**)
     * **tar**
 * **Integrative Genomics Viewer** (http://www.broadinstitute.org/igv/home).
-Any other genome browser that accepts BAM/SAM alignments and can overlay GFF files are acceptable.
+Other genome browsers that accepts BAM/SAM alignments and can overlay GFF files are acceptable.

 ### Downloading HMP sample SRS014465
 ```